Limit linear series: combinatorial theory: Overview

-In the degeneration picture for linear series in a one-parameter family of smooth projective curves, the first condition is the combinatorial data underlying the reduction of rational functions when the point $x$ is viewed inside the Berkovich analytification of the generic fiber of the family.
-The second one is the analogue of the Baker-Norine rank condition in this setting.
+In the degeneration picture for linear series in a one-parameter family of smooth projective curves, viewing $x$ inside the Berkovich analytification of the generic fiber in the family, the first condition reflects the dimension counts underlying the reduction at $x$ of rational functions in the linear series, imposing vanishing conditions along the incident branches.
+The second one is the analogue of the Baker--Norine rank condition in this setting.

-In order to define a refined notion of linear series, we use the concept of tropical rank introduced by Jensen and Payne in their series of works on applications of tropical divisor theory to the study of the geometry of generic curves~\cite{JP14, JP16} (for the definition, see Subsection~\ref{subsec:structure_rat}).
-We define refined linear series $\g^r_d$'s associated to $(D, \mathfrak S)$ as those linear series which are of tropical rank $r$ .
+In order to define a notion of linear series, we use moreover the concept of tropical rank introduced by Jensen and Payne in their work on applications of tropical divisor theory to the study of the geometry of generic curves~\cite{JP14, JP16} (for the definition, see Section~\ref{subsec:structure_rat}).

+A \emph{(combinatorial limit) linear series} of rank $r$ and degree $d$, more simply called a $\g^r_d$, is a pair $(D, M)$ consisting of a divisor $D$ of degree $d$ and an admissible semimodule $M \subseteq \Rat(D)$ of rank $r$ which is moreover \emph{finitely generated} and has \emph{tropical rank} $r$.

+Here, we mean by ``finitely generated'' that there exist finitely many elements of $M$ which generate $M$ using the tropical operations of scalar addition and minimum; the tropical rank is defined as the maximal number of tropically independent elements of $M$.
+See Sections~\ref{subsec:finite_generation_closedness} and~\ref{subsec:tropical_rank} for more details.